gusbruschi13/gusbruschi13/README.md

 Data Scientist at [Olist](https://olist.com/pt-br/).

-Graduated in Economics at [UFABC](https://www.ufabc.edu.br/), with a strong background in data analysis, traditional econometric modeling and machine learning.
-Knowledge in techniques of regression, classification, time series and clustering.
-I’m currently studying how to transform models into scalable products through MLOps and Multicloud Computing.
+I have been working with data for 6 years, I continue to achieve my main objective: to create and develop experiences that transform people's lives.
+I have a degree in Economics at [UFABC](https://www.ufabc.edu.br/), with a focus on Econometrics.
+In the market I learned about Machine Learning, fell in love and decided to study on my own.
+I have knowledge in regression, classification, time series, clustering and I am studying causal inference.
+Always learning new knowledge, currently focused on learning ML/MLOps Engineering and Behavioral Economics.
+I applied this expertise in the innovation of several industries such as finance, healthcare and ecommerce.
+I also wrote some articles about data science on

-‑ Tools: R, Python, SQL, Spark, AWS, OCI, Git, Docker, Kubernetes, Microsoft Power BI, Metabase, SAS, Teradata, QGIS, Eviews, Stata
+‑ Tools: R, Python, \textsc{SQL}, Spark, Git, Docker, Airflow/Composer, Databricks, Sagemaker, Kubeflow, QGIS

 💌 How to find me:
 - [LinkedIn](https://www.linkedin.com/in/gustavo-bruschi/)